google/oss-fuzz/docs/getting-started/new_project_guide.md

 **Note:**

-1. Don't assume the fuzzing engine is libFuzzer by default, because we generate builds for libFuzzer, AFL and Honggfuzz fuzzing engine configurations.
+1. Don't assume the fuzzing engine is libFuzzer by default, because we generate builds for libFuzzer, AFL++ and Honggfuzz fuzzing engine configurations.
 Instead, link the fuzzing engine using $LIB_FUZZING_ENGINE.
 2. Make sure that the binary names for your [fuzz targets]({{ site.baseurl }}/reference/glossary/#fuzz-target) contain only alphanumeric characters, underscore(_) or dash(-).
 Otherwise, they won't run on our infrastructure.
 3. Don't remove source code files.
 They are needed for code coverage.